The Playwrights' Lab

 Full Stage USA is made possible by a lead grant from the Andrew W. Mellon Foundation.

-Creativity Fund offers playwrights the opportunity to workshop new plays or musicals for up to five days.
+The Jerry A. Tishman Playwrights Creativity Fund offers residents the opportunity to workshop new plays or musicals for up to five days.

 A reading of GIRL shakes loose her skin by Zakiyyah Alexander.
 Photo by Luis Oliveira.